Welcome, fellow coder!

 valgrind and the python dependencies for best results:

-sudo apt install valgrind cppcheck shellcheck pip3 install -r tests/requirements.txt
+sudo apt update sudo apt install valgrind cppcheck shellcheck libsecp256k1-dev libpq-dev pip3 install --upgrade pip pip3 install --user -r requirements.txt

 Tests are run with: